DIY video: How to paint behind radiators

 - Radiator bleeding key

-Just by adjusting the valves you can lower the radiator onto the floor.
+Simply by adjusting the valves you can lower the radiator onto the floor.
 This will give you easy access to the wall behind without draining the system.
+Here's a step by step guide on how to paint behind radiators.

 Step 1: Get someone to help